AlvisWSY/What_for_dinner/README.md

 ## Results:

-Some visualized results are uploaded inside the Pics Folder (Cus i dont know how to add the image here:( )
+Some visualized results are uploaded inside the Pics Folder

+(Cus i dont know how to add the image here:( )

+### Prediction:

+when the point settled on the diagonal means Prediction fits truth.
+(X-axis is the real score of a movie, Y-axis is the prediction score of a movie)

+### Anomaly:

+the yellow points are normal points (i.e. whose score fits our model's prediction); the purple ones means anomaly occurs.